Understanding Big Emotions in Childhood

 - May 15

 Big emotions are a key part of childhood.
-From the outside, they can look like tantrums, tears, or outbursts, but beneath the surface, they are powerful signals about a child’s inner world.
-As parents, understanding why children experience such intense feelings—and what those emotions are trying to communicate—can transform the way we respond.
+From the outside, they can appear as tantrums, tears, or outbursts.
+However, beneath the surface, they are powerful signals about a child’s inner world.
+As parents, understanding why children experience such intense feelings—and what those emotions are trying to communicate—can transform our responses.

 The Science Behind Big Emotions

-Children’s brains are still developing, especially the prefrontal cortex, which is responsible for impulse control, reasoning, and emotional regulation.
-The amygdala, the brain’s “alarm system,” is highly active in young children, making them more reactive to stress and less able to self-soothe.
-This means that when a child feels overwhelmed, their emotional response can be much bigger than an adult’s.
+Children’s brains are still developing.
+Particularly, the prefrontal cortex, responsible for impulse control, reasoning, and emotional regulation, is not fully mature yet.
+The amygdala, the brain’s “alarm system,” is highly active in young children.
+This heightened activity makes them more reactive to stress and less able to self-soothe.
+As a result, when a child feels overwhelmed, their emotional response is often much bigger than that of an adult.

 Common Triggers for Big Emotions

-Transitions: Moving from one activity to another, such as leaving the playground or starting bedtime, can be difficult.
+Transitions can be difficult for children.
+Moving from one activity to another, like leaving the playground or preparing for bedtime, can lead to emotional outbursts.

-Social Challenges: Conflicts with friends, feeling left out, or struggling to communicate can all trigger big feelings.
+Conflicts with friends, feeling left out, or struggling to communicate can trigger big feelings.
+These social challenges are common and can cause a great deal of distress.

 What Are Big Emotions Trying to Tell Us?

 Big emotions are a child’s way of saying, “I need help!”
-They might be signalling a need for connection, understanding, or support.
+They signal a need for connection, understanding, or support.
 When we approach these moments with curiosity—asking ourselves, “What is my child trying to communicate?”—we can respond more effectively.

 The Parent’s Role

-Instead of seeing big emotions as something to “fix” or “stop,” try to view them as opportunities for connection and teaching.
-Your calm, empathetic presence is the most powerful tool you have.
+Instead of viewing big emotions as something to “fix” or “stop,” try seeing them as opportunities for connection and teaching.
+Your calm and empathetic presence is the most powerful tool you have.

-Feeling overwhelmed by your child’s big emotions?
-You’re not alone – and you don’t have to figure it out on your own.
+Are you feeling overwhelmed by your child’s big emotions?
+You’re not alone, and you don’t have to figure it out alone.

-The Mind Wizards programme has helped hundreds of families go from chaos to calm with simple, powerful tools that actually work.
+The Mind Wizards programme has helped hundreds of families transition from chaos to calm using simple, powerful tools that truly work.

 Ready to feel more confident, connected, and in control?
 Visit www.gemmasharp.com/mind-wizards-course and take the first step towards a calmer, more emotionally aware home today.